theoparis/creepinson/README.md

 **My name is Theo and I'm a 18-year-old programmer and music producer.
 I have worked with frameworks such as Svelte and I'm currently exploring the Zig programming language.**

-If you want to learn more about me, you can head to my website](https://theoparis.com).
+If you want to learn more about me, [you can head to my website](https://theoparis.com).

 ## My Setup